 Laws Don't Cover Everyone

-Voluntary Compensation coverage affords the same benefits that would have been provided if the workers were subject to the state workers compensation law.
-For instance, if "New York" is listed in the endorsement, the workers will receive the benefits normally provided by New York's workers compensation law.
+Voluntary Compensation coverage affords the same benefits workers would have received if they were subject to the state workers compensation law.
+For instance, if New York is listed in the endorsement, the workers will receive the benefits normally provided by New York's workers compensation law.

 Release of Liability

 As a condition of receiving benefits, a worker must release the employer and the insurer of all responsibility for the injury or death.
 In other words, the worker cannot accept benefits for an injury, and then file a lawsuit against the employer or the insurer for the same injury.
 The worker must also transfer to the insurer his or her rights of subrogation against anyone liable for the injury.

 Finally, the Voluntary Compensation endorsement affords employers liability coverage.
 This coverage protects the employer if the worker declines workers compensation benefits and then sues the business for damages.